ittykeys/dns-toggle/README.md

 ### Features

-* Toggling between 2 main DNS server
+* Toggling between 2 main DNS servers
 * Toggle for a 3rd DNS server that overrides the 2 main (useful for VPN etc)
 * Handles empty /etc/resolv.conf and creates it when we toggle
 * Should leave alone things like domain, search and comments